HHI on Twitter

 Isaac Baker is the Imagery Analysis Manager for the Signal Program at the Harvard Humanitarian Initiative.
 Mr. Baker started his career in war crimes investigations at Physician's for Human Rights, working on cases of abuse against detainees in CIA custody during the Bush Administration.
 He later joined the Satellite Sentinel Project at the Harvard Humanitarian Initiative as the Imagery Analysis Manager in 2011.

 Brittany Card is the Data Analysis Coordinator for the Signal Program on Human Security and Technology at the Harvard Humanitarian Initiative (HHI).
-She is also currently a Research Assistant for the Qatar Computing Research Institute.
+She is currently a consultant for the United Nations Office for the Coordination of Humanitarian Affairs.
+Ms. Card also previously worked as a Research Assistant for the Qatar Computing Research Institute.
 Ms. Card joined HHI to work as the Data Analysis Coordinator for the Satellite Sentinel Project (SSP) in 2011.
 She is a co-recipient of the 2012 United States Geospatial Intelligence Foundation's Industry Intelligence Achievement Award for the work of the SSP and a co-winner of the 2013 Humanity United/USAID Mass Atrocity Prevention Tech Challenge.
 Prior to joining HHI, Ms. Card worked as the communications intern at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 She earned an Honors BA in International Relations and a minor in Spanish Language from Saint Anselm College in 2010.

 Director of Education, Harvard Humanitarian Initiative